Ben Lawers

 The Highlights

 1: Ben Lawers National Nature Reserve is a great location for wildlife watching.
-Take your camera or binoculars (link to my recommended optics) as you might see red deer and ptarmigan on your way up the mountain.
+Take your camera or binoculars (link to my recommended optics) as you might see red deer and ptarmigan on your way up the slopes.

 3: The view from the summit of Ben Lawers is stunning.
 Beinn Ghlas (a second Munro that is traversed en route) is equally scenic.